trvqhuy/trvqhuy/README.md

 <div id="user-content-toc">
 <ul align="center">
 <summary>
-<h2 style="display: inline-block">You don't have to be great to start, but you have to start to be great
+<h2 style="display: inline-block">You don't have to be great to start, but you have to start to be great.
 </h2>
 </summary>
 </ul>
 </div>

 <!--Intro start-->
-- 🔭 I’m currently working on **Full-stack Development, Quant Research**
+- 🔭 I’m currently working on **Full-stack Development, Quant Research**.

-- 🌱 I’m currently learning **to put together a vast selection of Front-end/Back-end Technologies.**
+- 🌱 I’m currently learning **to put together a vast selection of Front-end/Back-end Technologies**.

-- ☁️ I've keen interest in cloud computing.
-So, I'm learning **AWS**
+- ☁️ I've keen interest in cloud computing, so I'm learning **AWS**.

-- 💬 Ask me about **Python, C/C++, React, React-native, NodeJS, MongoDB**
+- 💬 Ask me about **Python, C/C++, React, React-native, NodeJS, MongoDB**.

-- 📫 Feel free to reach me out **quanghuytrinhvuong@gmail.com**
+- 📫 Feel free to reach me out: **quanghuytrinhvuong@gmail.com**.

 - 🏠 Don't hesitate to drop me a **👋** on Discord – [huyvtrinh68](https://discord.com/users/huyvtrinh68) my username!
 <!--Intro end-->